kysakhin/obsidian-notes/linux_kernel_dev/Chapter 5 - System Calls.md

 system calls provide a layer between hardware and user-space processes. this layer has 3 main purposes:
 - acting as an abstracted hardware interface for user applications. when reading or writing a file, the application does not need to worry about the type of disk, media or filesystem type.
+- security. since it prevents unauthorized use of hardware
+- single common point for user space applications and rest of the system.

+# apis posix and the C library
+api is a communicator between different software components.